golioth/docs/docs/cloud/2-output-streams/1-mongo/README.md

 #### Local deployment

-If you're using a local deployment, then connection string will be of the form `mongodb://<username>:<password>@localhost:[port]` where the port is 27017 by default.
+If you're using a local deployment, the connection string will be of the form `mongodb://<username>:<password>@localhost:[port]` where the port is 27017 by default.